Information last updated on March 26 2019.

 TIP 1.
 Plan ahead and give yourself enough time for the paperwork

-When the UK leaves the EU, there may well be a bit more pre-trip admin to sort out if you’re planning on driving to the continent and beyond.
+When the UK leaves the EU, there will be a bit more pre-trip admin to sort out if you’re planning on driving to the continent and beyond.

 If the UK leaves the EU without a deal, UK drivers may need an IDP which can be obtained from the Post Office.
 Also check the regulations of the country you are visiting, and those you drive through to get there.
-In the event of a no deal, it is also likely motorists will have to carry Green Card Insurance.
+In the event of a no deal, motorists will also have to carry Green Card Insurance documentation.

 Both of these extra layers of admin may take time to process – so it would be better to look into this sooner rather than later.
 Also remain organised throughout the process, check your passport meets all requirements and keep all documentation together.

 TIP 2.
 Keep on top of the information being issued by the Government

 The Brexit negotiations seem to be taking a new twist and turn every day.